anas-makhool/-Typing-Speed-Test-Game/README.md

 # Typing Speed Test Game
+This project is a Typing Speed Test Game developed using HTML, CSS, and JavaScript.
+It allows users to test their typing speed by typing the displayed paragraph within a specified time limit.

 ## Features
 - Users can select different time limits (15s, 30s, 60s, or 120s) for the typing test.